getnikola/nikola-themes/v7/lanyon/README.md

 Known Issues:

 * Not all features of Nikola are tested.
-* Galleries will not work until [Issue #1764](https://github.com/getnikola/nikola/issues/1764) is fixed.
+* Galleries will work better when [Issue #1764](https://github.com/getnikola/nikola/issues/1764) is fixed.
-* Crumb bars are not done well
 * Submenus in navigation links are not supported
 * CDNs are not used regardless of ``USE_CDN``